akeneo/pim-helpcenter/content/md/franklin-insights/franklin-insights-mappings.md

 ![Franklin's exact match screen](../img/franklin_exact_match.png)

 ::: info
-We consider attributes match if the Franklin attribute code equals the PIM attribute code or PIM attribute label for an English catalog locale.
+You will have an attribute match if the Franklin attribute code equals the PIM attribute code or its English locale label.
 :::

 ### Suggested mapping